getify/You-Dont-Know-JS/scope-closures/ch6.md

 | :--- |
 | You wouldn't typically categorize Node as being a browser JS environment, since it usually runs on a server.
 But it's an interesting corner case since it shares the v8 engine with the Chrome (and Edge, now) browsers.
 Since v8 is first a browser JS engine, it adopts this Appendix B exception, which then means that the browser exceptions are extended to Node. |

-One of the most common use-cases for placing a `function` declaration in a block is to conditionally define a function one way or another (like with an `if..else` statement) depending on some environment state.
+One of the most common use cases for placing a `function` declaration in a block is to conditionally define a function one way or another (like with an `if..else` statement) depending on some environment state.
 For example:

 ```js
 if (typeof Array.isArray != "undefined") {